 I came upon the Owlet monitor through Instagram, I follow a variety of new mom’s and their blogs and within a few days time, 3 momma’s wrote and spoke of Owlet.
 I was SO interested and began researching this new brand of monitor.

-The Owlet monitor watches the heart rate and oxygen levels of your baby while they're wearing the sock and while the base station is plugged in, pulse oximetry is the technology that allows this information to be transmitted.
-Pulse oximetry is used in hospitals and is proven to work, it's used in the lights that are in the finger clips they use to monitor heart and oxygen levels.
+The Owlet monitor tracks the heart rate and oxygen levels of your baby while they’re wearing the sock and while the base station is plugged in, pulse oximetry is the technology that allows this information to be transmitted.
+Pulse oximetry is used in hospitals and is proven to work, it’s used in the lights that are in the finger clips they use to track heart and oxygen levels.

-I really appreciate the above quote.
-When we first brought Navi home, our pediatrician recommended we wake her every few hours in the night to feed her because she was so tiny, and needed to eat often yet she was so young and new, she wouldn't wake herself.
-I'd set my alarm every night with 2-3 hour intervals.
+When we first brought Navi home, our pediatrician recommended we wake her every few hours in the night to feed her because she was so tiny, and needed to eat often yet she was so young and new, she wouldn’t wake herself.
+I’d set my alarm every night with 2-3 hour intervals.
 This worked for a little while, now Navi can wake us up on her own, but shortly after we brought her home Navi started doing something that would scare us.

 She would begin choking on her own saliva.
 It would happen when she would eat, or anytime she was laying down for a period of time.
 We have a bouncer that she sits in whenever we’re not holding her, but even if she’d nap in it for a bit sometimes she’d choke when we would take her out or place her in her carseat.
 Luckily, when it happens I’ve been there to try to burp her or pick her up quickly and she’s been able to come out of it – but there’s been a few scary times.
 Her face gets bright red and she’s making no sound but her mouth is open like she’s screaming… it breaks my heart and I try to stay calm but it is definitely not a fun thing!